Above Ground Pools With a Deep End – What to Know

 The three most common wall heights for above ground pools are: 48″, 52″, and 54″.
 In most cases, the pool water is actually about 6″ lower than the height of the walls.
 Generally, these heights would work great for most pool owners.

 However, many pool owners would like to have the ability to go deeper than 4 feet.
 Luckily, above ground pools can have both shallow and deep ends, just like an in-ground pool.
 Another pool option that is gaining popularity is the semi in-ground pool design.
-However, be sure you fully understand the costs of semi in-ground pools first.
+However, be sure you fully understand the costs of semi in-ground pools before pursuing this option.

 How Deep Can the Deep End Be?

-If that middle depth isn’t quite enough, don’t worry.
+If that middle depth isn’t quite deep enough, however, don’t worry.
 Expandable liners are the go-to choice when above ground pool depth is a necessity.

 Expandable Liners for Added Depth